Critics' Choice Television Award for Most Exciting New Series

 The Critics' Choice Television Award for Most Exciting New Series was one of the award categories presented annually by the Broadcast Television Journalists Association.
 It was introduced in 2011 when the event was first initiated and last presented in 2016.

 Process

-The winners are selected by a group of television critics that are part of the Broadcast Television Critics Association.
-Unlike other categories, this one honors all genres and every nominee is a winner.
-This category is for the most exciting new series of the next television season/year.
+The winners were selected by a group of television critics that are part of the Broadcast Television Critics Association.
+Unlike other categories, this award honored all genres and every nominee is a winner.
+This category was for the most exciting new series of the next television season/year.